gwongwen/solar_pi0_ws_abp/03-run/README_RUN.md

 sudo /bin/bash /home/pi/solar_pi0_ws_tutorial/03-src_project_v0/on_init.sh
 ```

-### Application (receiver) make the raspi able to read messages sent by the server
-As the downlink with lora is not a possibility, the lora node will retrieve the last message from an mqtt server that will be deployed on the Server that controlls the device.
-In this MQTT client, it will be configured to retain the last message until consumed.

-- Sleep time reconfiguration: Time to the next time the board will turn herself on.
-Thiw will be used by the on_init script.
-The message will follow the structure: ***reconfig_sleep_time;15*** being the second parameter the time in seconds.

-### Sensor controller service (on your server)
-To begin, you need to install docker and mqtt with the scripts on **02-configuration/serer** and the python dependencies.
-Then, the python service to run will be located in **03-run/server_side/controller_service.py**

-### Gateway (receiver)
-To configure the raspberry as a gateway, you have to follow the instructions and install the requirements in **02-configuration/raspberry**.
-Then, to run the service, execute the file in **03-run/raspi_side/gateway_mode/run_gateway_node.sh**

 ### TO DO:
 ### improve the on_init script and, then, push it in bin/bash
 ### deactivate wifi and every ssh method(more lightweight) at the end and only connect when you want to access the mqtt to read more updates